MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-default.md

 >*Applies to: Azure Information Protection*

 Use the following information to understand how the default policy for Azure Information Protection is configured.

+There are different versions of the default policy, which reflect when revisions are made to the Azure Information Protection policy.
+New versions are applied to new tenants only.

-If you modify the default policy, you can reference these values to return your policy to the defaults.
+You can reference these values to return your policy to the defaults, or update your policy to the latest values.

+## Current default policy

+This version of the default policy applies

 ## Information Protection bar